George Brown College

-As President and CEO of the Saskatchewan Institute of Applied Science and Technology (SIAST), Dr. Larry Rosia leads the province’s primary provider of technical education and skills training.
-SIAST serves some 26,000 students.
+As President and CEO of Saskatchewan Polytechnic, Dr. Larry Rosia leads the province’s primary provider of technical education and skills training.
+Saskatchewan Polytechnic serves some 26,000 students.

-Dr. Rosia’s priorities include providing students a high-quality, innovative post-secondary education, ensuring that employers have access to a highly qualified and skilled workforce that contributes to Saskatchewan’s prosperity, and that SIAST nurtures a positive and vibrant workplace environment.
+Dr. Rosia’s priorities include providing students a high-quality, innovative post-secondary education, ensuring that employers have access to a highly qualified and skilled workforce that contributes to Saskatchewan’s prosperity, and that Saskatchewan Polytechnic nurtures a positive and vibrant workplace environment.

 A SAIT Polytechnic graduate, Dr. Rosia in 2006 completed his PhD in Academic Leadership at the University of Calgary.
 Notable recognition includes the SAIT Board of Governors’ Award for Business and Industry Partnerships, the Conference Board of Canada Award for Business and Industry Partnerships and the Chair Academy International Exemplary Leadership Award for service to education and to Alberta.

 Dr. Rosia is also an adjunct professor at Royal Roads University in Victoria and author of The Successful College President.